PAUL JERNBERG, JR.

 In Sweden, 1983-1993, Paul's musical career expanded to include choral directing and composition.
 During this time he also participated in the community life of a Franciscan Friary near Gothenburg, through which he was introduced to the treasures of Gregorian chant and Eastern Orthodox sacred music.

-Since returning to the U.S. in 1993, Paul has been a parish music director, composer, and teacher: in Chicago’s inner city, in Peoria, Illinois, and in Massachusetts.
+Since returning to the U.S. in 1993, Paul has been a parish music director, composer, and educator: in Chicago’s inner city, in Peoria, Illinois, and in central Massachusetts.
 During his ten years at Trivium School in Lancaster, Massachusetts, he taught not only music but also English Literature and Composition, Theology, Latin, French, and Algebra.
-As director of the Trivium Chorale and the Schola Cantorum of St. John’s Parish in nearby Clinton, he led these choirs in their beautiful, warmly acclaimed singing of countless Liturgies and concerts.
-Their broad sacred repertoire has included Chant, Renaissance Polyphony, classical and contemporary choral music and many of Paul’s compositions.

-In the summer of 2014, the nationally renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and choir.
-Having received wide acclaim, this music is now being sung in parishes throughout the United States, as well as in Canada, New Zealand and the United Kingdom.
+In the summer of 2014, the renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and SATB choir.
+This and other sacred music by Paul is now being sung in many parishes throughout the United States, as well as in Canada, New Zealand, the United Kingdom and Sweden.